Lalapinkbun/PokemonBaseClasses/README.md

 v1.3 Beta

 Warning:
-- This is Just For Fun, And Pls Don't Public Your Game Using This Classes
+- This is Just For Fun.
+- You Can Use This For Your Assignment, But You Can't Publish The Game Used By My Classes, otherwise...
-- If You Are Authorized By Nintendo, You Can Publish Classes Created By Me To Introduce Your Game (Must To Credit Me To Your Game/Video)
+- If You Are Authorized By Nintendo, You Can Publish The Game Used By My Classes (Must To Credit Me To Your Game/Video)

 # What About Update v1.3.1?